Electrochemical Cell Types

 In the Daniell cell, the zinc electrode is the anode, and the copper electrode is the cathode.
 In the outer circuit, the electron flow occurs from zinc to copper.

-Galvanic cell or voltaic cell is commonly used for the supply of electric energy for different commercial purposes.
-They are mainly two types,
+A galvanic cell or voltaic cell is a commonly used cell in our daily life that helps to supply electric energy for different commercial purposes.
+There are mainly two types of galvanic or voltaic cells,

 - Primary electrochemical cell